MinerdScript/Forkify/README.md

 Features made by me in JS while doing the course:

-1.Loading recipes from API
+1. Loading recipes from API
-2.Rendering recipes
+2. Rendering recipes
-3.Searching Recipes
+3. Searching Recipes
-4.Pagination
+4. Pagination
-5.Bookmarks system
+5. Bookmarks system
-6.Servings proportion
+6. Servings proportion
-7.Adding recipe
+7. Adding recipe
-8.Errors mensages to the UI
+8. Errors mensages to the UI
-9.Storing bookmarks to the localStorage
+9. Storing bookmarks to the localStorage

 Features made by me alone (used JS, scss and html):

-1.Adding more than 6 ingredients in add recipe function
+1. Add more than 6 ingredients in add recipe tab
+2. Button to delete all the bookmarks